robi42/helma-ng/apps/hibernate-blog/README.markdown

 ==========

-1. Start your MySQL server and create the DB & user with: hibernate-blog/build/db.sql
+1. Start your MySQL server and create the DB & user with:

+   hibernate-blog/build/db.sql

+2. Put MySQL Connector/J into the Helma NG lib dir, e.g.:

+   helma-ng> cp apps/hibernate-blog/build/lib/mysql-connector-java-5.1.6-bin.jar lib/

-2. Issue, e.g., the following command in the hibernate-blog directory:
+3. Issue, e.g., the following command in the hibernate-blog directory:

-   hibernate-blog> java -jar ../../run.jar app modules lib
+   hibernate-blog> java -jar ../../run.jar app modules

    Or, alternatively, e.g., the following one in the helma-ng dir:

-   helma-ng> java -jar run.jar apps/hibernate-blog/app apps/hibernate-blog/modules apps/hibernate-blog/lib
+   helma-ng> java -jar run.jar apps/hibernate-blog/app apps/hibernate-blog/modules

-3. Then point your browser to:
+4. Then point your browser to:

    http://localhost:8080/